naturalis/nbclassify-data/README.rst

     database), and can (along with the phenotype cache) be used to run ``nbc-trainer validate`` to perform the cross-validation analyses.

+orchid.ann/
+    Directory containing a hierarchy of artificial neural networks trained on the collection of slipper orchid images from our Flickr account.

 output/
     Contains the cross-validation results.
 There are two subdirectories: ``k4*`` and ``k10*`` contain the results for 4-fold and 10-fold cross-validation,